bioidiap/bob.extension/doc/guide.rst

   available Satellite Package;
 * Distribute your work to others in a clean and organized manner.

+These instructions heavily rely on the use of Python `distutils`_ and `zc.buildout`_.
 One important advantage of using `zc.buildout`_ is that it does **not** require administrator privileges for setting up any of the above.
 Furthermore, you will be able to create distributable environments for each project you have.
 This is a great way to release code for laboratory exercises or for a particular publication that depends on |project|.

 .. note::
   The core of our strategy is based on standard tools for *defining* and